MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/connect-to-local-web-services.md

 Attempting to invoke a local secure web service from an application running in the iOS simulator or Android emulator will result in a `HttpRequestException` being thrown, even when using the managed network stack on each platform.
 This is because the local HTTPS development certificate is self-signed, and self-signed certificates aren't trusted by iOS or Android.

 Therefore, it's necessary to ignore SSL errors when an application consumes a local secure web service.
-The mechanisms for accomplishing this are currently different on iOS and Android.
+The mechanism for accomplishing this is currently different on iOS and Android.

 ### iOS